-Centrelink are sometimes flexible enough to arrange different payment options or financial supplements to account for your personal circumstances.
-But if you’ve found yourself in a situation where Centrelink’s financial support can’t cover your unexpected income deficit, what can you do?
+Centrelink are sometimes flexible enough to arrange different payment options or financial supplements to account for your circumstances.
+If you’ve found yourself in a situation where Centrelink’s financial support can’t cover your unexpected income deficit, though, what can you do?

-Accidents, illnesses, and expensive dental treatments are all part of life, but many lenders understand that you should still be able to get help when you’re on a low or supplemented income.
+Accidents, illnesses, and expensive dental treatments are all part of life.
+As a result, many lenders understand that you should still be able to get help when you’re on a low or supplemented income.
 If your benefits can’t cover your emergency expenses a personal loan from a respectable lender could be the appropriate solution for you.

 Rules for low-income personal loans on Centrelink benefits